 Your content has the power to impact brand perception for those who matter most: prospects, current clients, employees, and stakeholders.
 In fact, 53% of marketers say blog content creation is their top inbound marketing priority.

-So, you might be convinced that creating a corporate blog is critical.
+So, you might be convinced that creating a corporate blog is critical, especially as a part of a solid digital marketing strategy.
 But how do you get started?
 Below are some helpful pointers to do just that:

 Before building out a blogging calendar, you need writers!
 Start by sending a companywide email asking for volunteers to contribute content.
 You might be surprised by how many people want to exercise their writing skills.
 Keep in mind that you’ll want writers from a variety of departments with a variety of skills so that your blog reflects your full capabilities.